Windows Security, by default, will send notifications with critical information about the health and Security of your device.

 On the Notifications pane, under Firewall & network protection notifications, toggle the button to the Off position to disable.

-To enable, simply toggle the button back to the On position.
+To enable, toggle the button back to the On position.

-You may also selectively receive notifications only for boxes that are checked next to Domain firewall, Private firewall, and Public firewall.
+You may also selectively receive notifications only for boxes checked next to Domain firewall, Private Firewall, and Public Firewall.

-You will also receive notifications when there are problems that require your immediate attention regardless of the settings here.
+You will also receive notifications when problems require immediate attention, regardless of the settings here.

 That should do it!

-This post showed you how to enable or disable firewall & network protection notifications with Windows Security app in Windows 11.
-If you find any error above or have something to add, please use the comment form below.
+This post showed you how to enable or disable firewall & network protection notifications with the Windows Security app in Windows 11.
+Please use the comment form below if you find any errors above or have something to add.